Genji Hashimoto: Motor Racing

-Hashimoto began racing in 1989, completing 4 races of the Japanese Formula Three season with Zoom Racing.
+Hashimoto began racing in 1989, completing four races of the Japanese Formula Three season with Zoom Racing.
 He would not competitively race again until 2002, with his own Amprex Motorsport team.
-In Super GT, he competed 8 races with a BMW M3 GTR in the GT300 class, securing 2 points and 28th place in the championship.
-He continued to race the BMW in 2003, but secured 0 points across the 8 races.
+In Super GT, he competed eight races with a BMW M3 GTR in the GT300 class, securing two points and 28th place in the championship.
+He continued to race the BMW in 2003, but secured no points across the eight races.
 In 2004, Amprex Motorsports entered the Super GT championship in the GT500 class with a Lamborghini Murcielago R-GT.
-However, they completed just two races and scored 0 points.
+However, they completed just two races and scored no points.
 In 2005, Hashimoto confirmed the Lamborghini was for sale.

 Between 2002 and 2005, Hashimoto competed in the Merdeka Millennium Endurance Race.
 Initially with a Super GT specification Mazda RX-7 which broke down, and later in 2003 using the BMW M3 GTR from the GT300 class.
 In 2004, his team were leading the race but retired with mechanical issues from their Lamborghini.
 However, in 2005 whilst racing for team Proton R3 Amprex driving a Lotus Exige 300RR, He won both their class and the race outright.